liruihui/PU-GAN/README.md

 This repository is for our ICCV 2019 paper '[PU-GAN: a Point Cloud Upsampling Adversarial Network](https://liruihui.github.io/publication/PU-GAN/)'.
 The code is modified from [3PU](https://github.com/yifita/3PU) and [PU-Net](https://github.com/yulequan/PU-Net).

+### Docker
+A Dockerfile is provided to help you relief the pain of configurate training environment.

+See the instructions in [here](./Docker).

 ### Installation
 This repository is based on Tensorflow and the TF operators from PointNet++.
 Therefore, you need to install tensorflow and compile the TF operators.